element-hq/element-web/README.md

    * templates: "a reusable configuration of organisms" - used to combine and style organisms into a well-defined global look and feel
    * pages: specific instances of templates.

- * "Skins" refer to a suite of components (views and css) which define the look and feel of the Matrix UI used in the target app.
-We provide a 'base' skin in skins/base which provides generic plain UI for typical chat functions.
-   To change the look and feel to embed the SDK into your own app, users can define a new skin which inherits from the base one, or override components in the app itself.
-TODO: spell out how.

  Good separation between the components is maintained by adopting various best practices that anyone working with the SDK needs to be be aware of and uphold: